-But, there's a very practical issue there which is that how does a society encourage people to make better rather than wise choices in lifestyle that's doesn't have any easy answer, for instance you have a government on one hand telling people to eat more fruits and vegetables and on the other hand who through which is a program for Federal subsides to agriculture making the most unhealthy foods cheap and most Â unavailable.
+But, there's a very practical issue there which is that how does a society encourage people to make better rather than worse choices in lifestyle.
+That's doesn't have any easy answer.
+For instance, you have our government on one hand telling people to eat more fruits and vegetables and on the other hand through which is a program for Federal subsides to agriculture, making the most unhealthy foods cheapest and most available.

-The only way this is them changes I think is through education through a raising of consciousness through enough people getting arouse to Â most of these tissues to start at grass root movements that changes the balance of the protocol power.
-I see people who are well and they come for preventable health counseling.
+The only way this is going to change, I think is through education, through a raising of consciousness, through enough people getting aroused to [XX] about these issues.
+To start at grass root movements that changes the balance of political power.
+I see people who are well.
+Who come to me for preventable lifestyle counseling.

-If I get some summarize everything I know about nutrition in one sentence just stop eating refined processed and manufacture foods it's that easy.
-That is what changed drastically in my lifetime I grew up in the late 1940's and 1950's and my family always sat down to two meals a day that was cooked room scratch diet first then I would say physical activity.
-There is overwhelming sign of governance of benefits of regular physical activity throughout lifeT that doesn't mean working out of your personal trainers were in marathons, that means moving your body and I'm along more convinced that the best form of physical activist is call functional exercise which is using the body in the way it was designed for.
+If I could summarize everything I know about nutrition in one sentences, just stop eating refined processed and manufacture foods it's that easy.
+That is what changed drastically in my lifetime.
+I grew up in the late 1940's, 1950's and my family always sat down to two meals a day that were cooked room scratch.

+Diet first then I would say physical activity.
+There is overwhelming scientific evidence for the health benefits of regular physical activity throughout life.
+That doesn't mean, working out with personal trainers, running marathons, that means moving your body and I'm more and more convinced that the best form of physical activity is call functional exercise, which is using the body in the way it was designed for.

-Yes, there is some enormous shortage of common sense but this is I say this is the medicine that people want but I think the great promise today is that it is the medicine that's cost the I think it is really the solution to the health care crisis.
+Yes, there is an enormous shortage of common sense and medicine today.
+But, this is I say this is the medicine that people want.
+But I think the great promise today is that it is the medicine that's cost effective.
+And I think it is really the solution to the health care crisis.